piaoliangkb/Android-VideoProc/README.md

 ### Using Input Surface

-When using an input Surface, the buffers are automatically passed from the input surface to the codec
+When using an input Surface, the buffers are automatically passed from the input surface to the codec.

 ### Using Output Surface